Sub-millimeter propagation of antiferromagnetic magnons via magnon-photon coupling: Results

-The $\mathrm{BiFeO_3}$ single crystal was cut in $(111)_{\mathrm{pc}}$ plane.
-Figure \ref{fig:Figure_BFO}b shows the ferroelectric domain structure of the $\mathrm{BiFeO_3}$ sample observed using a CMOS camera under crossed-Nicols conditions.
-The gray regions in the red square frames did not exhibit optical birefringence, indicating $\mathbf{P}_{\mathrm{s}}$ was homogeneously perpendicular to the surface in this region.
-The region inside the frame was selected for performing the observations.
+The \ce{BiFeO3} single crystal was cut along the $(111)_{\mathrm{pc}}$ plane.
+Figure \ref{fig:Figure_BFO}b displays the ferroelectric domain structure of the \ce{BiFeO3} sample, observed using a CMOS camera under crossed-Nicols conditions.
+The gray regions within the red rectangular frames did not exhibit optical birefringence, indicating that the polarization ($\mathbf{P}_{\mathrm{s}}$) was homogeneously perpendicular to the surface in this area.
+The region inside the frame was selected for the observations.

-Pump-probe imaging measurements for $\mathrm{BiFeO_3}$ were performed using femtosecond laser pulses with durations of $60\ \mathrm{fs}$.
-A linearly polarized pump pulse of wavelength $1300\ \mathrm{nm}$ was focused on the sample as a line-shaped spot with a width of approximately $20\ \mathrm{\mu m}$.
-The pump pulses were irradiated to the left edge of the region shown in Fig. \ref{fig:Figure_BFO}b.
-Moreover, the probe pulse was irradiated at a wavelength of $800\ \mathrm{nm}$ without focusing and with time delays relative to the pump pulse.
-An optical configuration that is sensitive to the off-diagonal component of the refractive index modulation was adopted to facilitate selective extraction of extraordinary electromagnetic waves\cite{matsumoto2020selective}.
-For details on the detection scheme, see the Methods section.

-Figure \ref{fig:Figure_results}a and Supplementary Movie 1 shows the spatiotemporal waveform observed in the pump-probe imaging experiment.
-As evident, the wavepackets propagated outside the pump spot at $x=0\ \mathrm{\mu m}$.
-These wavepackets corresponded to phonon-dressed terahertz electromagnetic waves (phonon-polaritons) generated under Cherenkov-type phase matching\cite{auston1983subpicosecond,matsumoto2020selective}.
-The excitation mechanism is described in the Supplementary Information.
-The propagation of magnon wavepackets was not clearly observed in real spacetime, the reason for which is discussed later.
+Figure \ref{fig:Figure_results}a depicts the spatiotemporal waveform propagating in the $x$-direction, obtained by integrating the entire waveform (see Supplementary Movie SM1) along the $y$-axis.
+It is evident that the wavepackets propagated beyond the pump spot at $x=\SI{0}{\micro\meter}$.
+These wavepackets corresponded to phonon-dressed terahertz electromagnetic waves, also known as phonon-polaritons\cite{Auston83}.
+The excitation mechanism of phonon-polaritions is based on difference-frequency generation\cite{Matsumoto20} (see also Supplementary Information I).